Table of Contents

 How to Write Blogs That Makes Money

 You know that blogging is one of the best ways to express your writing skills.
 Not only can you write outstanding blogs and also makes money in the process.
 It raises a good question – but you have no idea where to start.
 Does that sound familiar?
 If it does, read on to find out exactly what you need to do?

 What is a Blog?

 A simple definition of a blog is “weblog.”
 A log is a journal where you write a story or events you want to record.
 Write on a website; it is a website log.
 It is short, and with 1000-1900 words, we call it a “BLOG.”
 Most of them are personal thoughts and opinions expressed by writers.
 Creating a video to narrate a similar event or story, it got the name “Vlog” derived from Video Log.

 First of all, let’s determine what your starting position is.
 You have a WordPress website, the most convenient content management system (CMS).
 Add a Blog as a menu, or in the footer section of your website, write an optimized blog and post it.
 You may have topics that need categorization.
 Please choose the category and post the blogs correspondingly.

-However, the process of starting from scratch is what we’ll focus right now.
-Let’s see how we can create outstanding blogs and also make money. – follow the step by step process.
+However, the process of starting from scratch is what we’ll focus on right now.
+Let’s see how we can create outstanding blogs and also make money. – follow the step-by-step process.

 Decide on a Blogging Platform.

 Please choose the right platform for blogging.
 You want to see success from the word go.
 Keep it simple and straight, and you will be on the right track.

 There’s a wide variety of different blogging platforms that you can use.
 Bloggers usually use the following:

 It depends on you, which platform suits you the best.
 It serves a precise purpose.
 However, if you have a website, the most popular platform is WordPress.

 There are two WordPress and maybe flustering for a beginner.
 The first is WordPress.com, and the other one is WordPress.org.
 Let’s see the difference.